BlogBooks for Kids37 Best Books for Kindergarteners: By Reading Levels, Classic Favorites

 How do I know if a book is right for my kindergarten students?

-A key factor in knowing if a book is suitable for your students, apart from reading levels, is to gauge engagement.
+A key factor in knowing if a set of kindergarten books to read is suitable for your students, apart from reading levels, is to gauge engagement.
 If your class is drifting away or showing a lack of concentration, it is ideal to try another book.

 What is the reading level of a 5-year-old kindergartner?